GBH/delayed_job_progress/README.md

 * `progress_max` - default is `100`.
 You can change it to whatever during `enqueue`.
 * `progress_current` - default is `0`.
 You can manually increment it while job is running.
 Will be set to `process_max` when job completes.
 * `message` - default is `nil`.
 Optional informational string.
+* `error_message` - Error message without backtrace.
+Also useful to set your own message.
 * `completed_at` - when job is done this timestamp is recorded.

 This extension also introduces worker setting that keeps completed jobs around.
 This way you can keep list of completed jobs for a while.
 If you want to remove them, you need to `.destroy(:force)` them.